kemapak/blog/code-review/topics/functions-methods.md

 If you have multiple conditionals, loops you most probably are not cohesive.
 Move them to new functions and give them logical names.

+Avoid side effects, functions must either do something or answer a question not both.

 ## [FM3] Manage dependencies, loose coupling

 Any code that has dependencies are more complex, harder to maintain.
 Reduce dependencies as much as